 Cash provided by operations in fiscal 2017 of \$6,108,000 was primarily from increases in net revenue.
-The increase in inventories of \$5.1 million reflects the ongoing need for additional equipment to meet the increased demand for our products.
-Similarly, customer deposits increased \$4.1 million, reflecting the down payments on our increased backlog of orders.
+The increase in inventories of \$5.1 million reflected the ongoing need for additional equipment to meet the increased demand for the Company's products.
+Similarly, customer deposits increased \$4.1 million, reflecting the down payments related to increased backlog of orders.

-Cash used in investing activities during the year ended September 30, 2017 of \$1,617,000 related to capital expenditures for manufacturing equipment.
-Cash provided by financing activities of \$223,000 in fiscal 2017 related to proceeds from the exercise of stock options.
+Cash used in investing activities during the year ended September 30, 2018 of \$3,550,000 and \$1,617,000 for the year ended September 30, 2017, related primarily to capital expenditures for manufacturing equipment.
+Cash provided by financing activities of \$624,000 in fiscal 2018 and \$223,000 in fiscal 2017 related to proceeds from the exercise of stock options.